 Product Liability Lawyer and Personal Injury Attorney reviews Seat Belt Defects and related injuries for plaintiffs nationwide

-Seat belt defects can pose serious safety risks.
+Seat belt defects can pose Seat Belt Malfunction.
 Design defects may be the primary issue.
 Lap seat belts and three-point seat belts are the most common types of safety belts used in the vehicles.
 A lap seat belt is a two-point strap, going over one’s waist/pelvic area, which should remain on the pelvis during accident sequences and is designed to hold a person in a car seat.
 Seat belt syndrome is often mentioned in the association with the lap seat belts use in the vehicles.

 According to CPSafety, lap belts are perfectly safe, when used to install a harnessed child safety restraint.
 However, they provide poor protection to the lap belted person, endangering neck, head, spine and internal organs.
 This articles addresses those risks and ways to limit them.